zghola/assessment-exam-student/README.md

 Now you're ready to start answering questions!

 Your solutions should be entered in the `answers/` directory.
 Each question has a corresponding solution file (`00.js` corresponding to _Question 0_).

+### Debugging Questions Independently

+If you'd like to test your code outside of the testing system, you can do so as follows:

+  1. Start the Node REPL by running `node`
+  2. In the REPL, load your file: `.load ./answers/00.js`
+  3. Use your functions (ex. `myFun([1,2,3])`)